The opportunity for advertisers with Contextual CTV

 The connected TV ecosystem

 These terms are often used interchangeably, but they aren’t the same thing.
-All content on CTV is OTT, but OTT content can also be viewed on non-CTV devices, such as laptop or mobile.
+All content on CTV is OTT, but Over-The-Top content can also be viewed on non-CTV devices, such as laptop or mobile.

-The combination of Peer39 classification technologies (semantic, mobile, etc.) creates an opportunity for advertisers to find audiences in programmatic OTT-CTV beyond traditional TV channels and content.
+The combination of Peer39 classification technologies (semantic, mobile, etc.) creates an opportunity for programmatic advertising to reach the right demographics in programmatic OTT-CTV beyond traditional TV channels and content.